Adam Ramsay-Peaty: Early life

-Peaty was born on 28 December 1994 in Uttoxeter, Staffordshire to Mark and Caroline Peaty, the youngest of four children.
+Adam George Peaty was born on 28 December 1994 in Uttoxeter, Staffordshire, to Mark and Caroline Peaty, the youngest of four children.
 He attended St Josephs Catholic Primary School in Uttoxeter, Painsley Catholic College in Cheadle and Derby College.
 As a young boy, he developed an acute fear of water and was averse to being put in the bath after his brothers told him that sharks may come up through the plughole.
 At four years of age Peaty and his friend both went on their first swimming lesson together.
 It was at this swimming lesson where he lost the fear.

-Peaty first joined Dove Valley Swimming Club in Uttoxeter when he was nine, and started to win races and setting club records by the time he was twelve.
+Ramsay-Peaty first joined Dove Valley Swimming Club in Uttoxeter when he was nine, and started to win races and setting club records by the time he was twelve.
 When he was 14, a friend took Peaty to join City of Derby Swimming Club, but the coach at the club, former Olympic swimmer Melanie Marshall, was not impressed by Peaty's performance in the freestyle and put him in the slow lane with younger girls.
 However, she noticed "something special" the first time she saw him swim breaststroke.

 She also recognised the advantages of his large hands, big feet, "extraordinary cardiovascular system", and hyper-mobile, double-jointed knees and ankles.
 According to Peaty, he did not take swimming seriously until he was 17 – he was preparing for a night out drinking with friends when he read that Craig Benson, whom he knew well from the junior circuit, made the semi-final of the 100m breaststroke at the 2012 London Olympics.
 This prompted him to reassess his priorities, and spurred him on to commit fully to swimming and train full-time.